ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 ### B. Window size effect

+<font color="red">Analyze same images using different box size and compare results.</font>

 ### C. PIV on bacteria directly: is this a justified method?

 **Using bacteria directly as tracer particles for PIV is still not well accepted by the community**, according to my experience with the previous two papers (Science Advances 2021 and Soft Matter 2021).
 We've got questions from reviewer, e.g. does PIV works well when some bacteria in the interrogation window are moving much faster than the mean velocity?
-What is being measured in PIV when there is a strong inhomogeneity of velocity? **However, PIV on bacteria, or more generally active swimmers, has been used by many previous studies, too.** <font color="red">Fill here a list of active matter studies using active swimmers as tracer particles.</font> **In addition, we have tested PIV algorithms on some simulated images with elliptical objects moving in random directions, and the velocity measured is indeed very close to the mean velocity of all objects.**
+What is being measured in PIV when there is a strong inhomogeneity of velocity? **However, PIV on bacteria, or more generally active swimmers, has been used by many previous studies, too.** <font color="red">Fill here a list of active matter studies using active swimmers as tracer particles.</font> **In addition, we have tested PIV algorithms on some simulated images, and obtained results very close to the ground truth.** Two scenarios are tested: i) objects moving in random directions with 0 mean velocity; ii) objects moving in the same direction with different velocities. **Lastly, using the PIV method, we can determine the critical transition conditions, which are consistent with independent measurements from our aspects (e.g. tracer diffusion).** With these, we hope to convince the readers that PIV using bacteria as tracers is a valid experimental method.

+### D. Zero control

+**To assess the uncertainty of the PIV algorithm, I take a video of a "frozen" bacterial droplet and apply PIV on it.** As suggested by the description "frozen", the bacteria inside the droplet barely move.
+Therefore, the expected velocity is zero. _This is why I call this test a zero control._ The full video can be found [here](remember_to_put_the_link).
+You can also find a low frame rate animation below.
+(Scharnowski, S. & Kähler, C. J. Particle image velocimetry - Classical operating rules from today’s perspective.
+Optics and Lasers in Engineering 135, 106185 (2020).)

 ## IV.
 Spatial and temporal correlation